angelcamposm/kustomize-iac-skeleton/README.md

 ### Lint project resources

-You can lint all YAML files to check syntax and correct problems such as lines length, trailing spaces, indentation, etc.
+You can lint all YAML files to check syntax and correct problems such as lines length, trailing spaces, indentation, etc. We use [yamllint](https://github.com/adrienverge/yamllint) tool under the hood.

 ```shell
 make lint